Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

 \subsection{Topological generic immersions}

 In addition to locally flat embeddings, there is also a useful notion of a \emph{generic immersion}, and a result saying that continuous maps can be approximated by these.
 To state this precisely, we first give the definition of an immersion of manifolds in the topological setting.
-For $k\leq n$, we have the following standard inclusions.
+For $k\leq n$, we have the following standard inclusions, which we used implicitly in \Cref{sec:loc-flat-embeddings}.